It did not happen all at once.

 My life has been shaped by two very different realities.

 The first was instability.
 I spent part of my childhood in foster care after my mother was deemed unfit to raise me.
 Eventually I lived with my father and grandmother, both of whom struggled with alcoholism.
-Along the way I experienced verbal abuse and sexual abuse that left me questioning my worth for years.
+Along the way I experienced verbal, physical, and sexual abuse that left me questioning my worth for years.

 Applying those insights in real life changed everything.
 Today I help other women recognize their own patterns and lead themselves differently.